tigaorm/tigaorm/README.md

 - [x] select - Select specific columns from a table
 - [x] from - Specify the table to query from
+- [x] where - Add a where clause to the query
+- [x] andWhere - Add an and where clause to the query
+- [x] orWhere - Add an or where clause to the query
+- [x] whereNot - Add a where not clause to the query
+- [x] orWhereNot - Add an or where not clause to the query
+- [x] andWhereNot - Add an and where not clause to the query
 - [x] toSQL - Get the SQL representation of the query
 - [x] toNative - Get the native SQL representation with bindings
 - [x] toQuery - Get the formatted SQL query string